 * Hong Kong lawyers protesting what they see as China meddling.
 Honestly can you blame China?
 Ever since Hong Kong let Batman just swoop in and grab that guy, you can’t really trust the Hong Kong legal system.
 [Reuters]

-Well, we’re here to make a confession.
-Slate sent us a draft copy of this article to edit and darned if we forgot to email over the redlined copy.
-This piece is therefore totally on us, guys.
-Don’t blame Slate.
+Slate sent us a draft copy of its “Apply to Law School Now!” article to edit, and darned if we forgot to email over the redlined copy.

 People watch short videos to learn pretty much everything.
 And they do it exactly when they need to learn – whether it’s to tie a bow tie an hour before a wedding or make a martini just before the party starts.
 Hotshot is bringing that concept to the legal industry.
 We think you should be […]

 Plus the five states that offer the best prospects of getting a law job.